Glymur Waterfall Hike

 Scenic hike to Iceland's highest waterfall

 Once the highest waterfall in Iceland, this stunning fall is located in the most beautiful setting making the hike one of the most stunning adventures your can embark upon.

-Hiking tour to the highest waterfall in Iceland located in the beautiful Hvalfjordur bay.
-A short excursion suitable for all over the age of 10 that are in average health.
+A hiking tour to the once highest waterfall in Iceland located in the beautiful and fertile Hvalfjordur e.
+Whale fjord.
+This is a local favorite taking you through green and lush landscapes and an alluring lava cave before providing you with epic views.
+This is the perfect day hike right out of Reykjavík and a short excursion suitable for all over the age of 10 that are in average health.

 May 16th - September 12th

 6 hours / 8:30am - 15:30pm

 - An expert hiking guide

 This tour is both available with pick up from Reykjavík and as a meet us on location option.

 Pick up: If you have added pick up to your booking, the pick up starts at 08:30 am from your selected Reykjavik pick-up point.
 Please note that the pick up can take up to 30 min.
 On the way, you will be rewarded with unforgettable landscapes and unique panoramic views.

 Your Glymur hiking adventure will then start in Hvalfjordur (Whale Fjord).
 If you are meeting us at location for the tour then you will join up with the group from the Glymur parking lot, please make sure to be ready at 9:45 am at Glymur parking lot.